 For instance, if you invested £1,000 in the stock market using the Moneybox Balanced starting option at the end of 2011 and left it over a 9 year period, never making a withdrawal, it would be worth £2,193 by the end of 2020.
 The chart below also shows a healthy difference when compared to leaving your money in cash savings.

 However, if you tried to ‘time the market’ you might have missed the best trading days.
 Even though your instincts would tell you otherwise, getting out of the market can be the costliest mistake of all.
 A JP Morgan study found that 6 of the 10 best days in the market (based on the S&P 500 index) over a 20 year period occurred within 2 weeks of the 10 worst days.

-We have seen examples of this in the last few days.
-Markets, which have been rocked in recent weeks by uncertainties due to the Covid-19 outbreak, have been boosted by never before seen stimulus measures from governments around the world.
-This has led the S&P 500 index to be up 9.4% on March 24 from the day prior, its biggest one-day gain since 2008.
+We have seen examples of this in 2020.
+Markets, which have been rocked by Covid-19, have been boosted by never before seen stimulus measures from governments around the world.
+This led the S&P 500 index to be up 9.4% on March 24 from the day prior, its biggest one-day gain since 2008.
 The Dow Jones Industrial Average index also soared 11.4% on the same day, making this its strongest showing since the Great Depression in 1933*.